FastReload/UCR-Schedule-Recommender/README.md

 ## Expected Input Format

 The data used by these scripts must follow the JSON structure below.
+It is JSON here so thats its easy to verify the columns, please keep the files in JSONL format.
 Each entry should contain the following fields:

 ```json
 {